-How do you future-proof your digital marketing, websites and strategies?
-Take a look at your brand story and narrative.
+How do you future-proof your digital marketing, websites, and strategies?
+Take a hard look at your brand story and narrative.

 What investments are you making in story-driven content?
 Do you understand your audience or only think you do?
 Are you spending too much time making sure things look pretty (or possibly not at all) but too little time making your content clear and engaging?